jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 ## Compatibility

-The Jaeger OpenTelemetry components are **almost** backward compatible the current Jaeger components.
+The Jaeger OpenTelemetry binaries are **almost** backward compatible the current Jaeger binaries.

 The differences are: